EtchReach/EtchReach-WeighingScale/TTS_AUDIO/README.md

 6. You can leave blank lines, they will not count as vocabulary items too
 7. If you need numbers, try to type them out (this is untested)

+If you want to remove vocabulary, just try not to.
+Leave it in there, it doesn't hurt.
+You can move it to the bottom under a deprecated comment.

 # tts_audio_generation.py

 You must run this python script with a SD card if you want to use it with the DFPlayer Mini.
 You can run this script locally as well for testing purposes.